MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

 For example:
 * If Line Appearance > 1 (ie. 100)
   * Each webrtc phone call will receive its own Webrtc Session.
-Meaning if there are 3 active webrtc phone calls, there will be 3 corresponding Webrtc session.
+Meaning if there are 3 active webrtc phone calls, there will be 3 corresponding Webrtc sessions.
 * If Line Appearancee == 1
-  * Each webrtc phone call will share the active Webrtc Session.
-Meaning if there is already an active phone call, any new phone calls will use the same webrtc session.
+  * All conversations will be multiplexed on the same session reducing local resource use as well as improving call connection times.
+Only the audio from the active conversation will be heard and sent.
-  Remember that only one call can be active at a time.
+    For example, if you have an active call and you answer or place another call, the original call will be put on hold and the new call will become the active conversation.

 ### Session Flows for Different Line Appearances